urbaman/HomeLab/Proxmox/Passtrhough.md

 Follow https://gitlab.com/polloloco/vgpu-proxmox

-Use the Q profile with the number of instances you want
+Use the Q profile with the number of instances you want (some will not work, a P2200 can use a Q1 profile for example).

+Install a Licensed Server as per the guide and license your guest VM.